Photo courtesy of @streetartappreciationsquad.

 Soon, he joined other important historical figures—such as Dr. Martin Luther King, Jr. and Rosa Parks—in the Civil Rights Movement.
 Over the years, Lawson organized the largest student sit-in campaign in the South, ideated strategies for the Freedom Riders, taught the principles of peaceful protesting to countless others, and garnered the admiration of people around the world (including Dr. King himself).

-California Senator Kamala Harris made history in 2003 when she was elected District Attorney of the City and County of San Francisco, becoming California’s first female African-American district attorney as well as the country’s first Indian-American district attorney.
+Vice President Kamala Harris made history by becoming the country’s first woman and first woman of color to hold that office—but it wasn’t the only time she broke a glass ceiling.
+She first made history in 2003 when she was elected District Attorney of the City and County of San Francisco, becoming California’s first female African-American district attorney as well as the country’s first Indian-American district attorney.

 Who are some black Californians you admire?
 Let us know who inspires you in the comments below.